jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 At the same time, we noticed a rise in the number of malicious actors sharing “jailbreak prompts” specifically designed for ChatGPT.
 We will discuss this aspect in more detail shortly.

-**Image 1:** A screenshot of the ‘hacker’s guide’ to sending professional phishing emails.
+![Image: A screenshot of the ‘hacker’s guide’ to sending professional phishing emails.]

-*Image description: A screenshot of a forum post with the title "Hacker's Guide to Sending Professional Phishing Emails".
-The post contains text describing a method for creating phishing emails using Google Translate and ChatGPT.*

 During our investigation, we discovered WormGPT, an AI chatbot equipped with a customized large language model (LLM) that helps cybercriminals with various activities, including BEC attacks.